 This is not easy, particularly if you have not meditated much, or if you have become used to meditating on the breath or use focused concentration as a method to maintain awareness.
 Maintaining awareness without focus might even sound like an impossible contradiction if, to date, your conscious awareness has always involved focus.

 For that reason, there are ways to approach shi-ne meditation which gradually move towards it.
 These supportive methods are not shi-ne proper: they are preliminaries, or preparatory practices.
 They resemble shamatha concentrative methods more than expansive shi-ne does, but the attitude, language and intention with which they are applied are different.
 This is important because attitude, language and intention prescribe experience.
-There is more about these supportive approaches later, but to understand the instructions accurately it is necessary first to know what they are not.
+There is more about these supportive approaches later.

 What shi-ne is not

-Most meditations and secular mindfulness are dissimilar to shi-ne, so it is helpful, particularly for practitioners who have meditated in different contexts, to define shi-ne by what it is not.
+Most meditations and secular mindfulness are dissimilar to shi-ne as I am describing it here, so it is helpful, particularly for practitioners who have meditated in different contexts, to define shi-ne by what it is not.

 Shi-ne is not: